 The Early Irish Church foundations

 St. Patrick received his mandate from the Pope Celestine to evangelise Ireland.
-But after St. Patrick died, the ecclesial set up in Ireland took a more monastic direction, as the diocesan model established by Patrick faded into the background.
-There was rapid growth of monastic centres that became beacons of light for the Irish faithful.
-The consecrated bishops played only a subsidiary role to the more powerful abbots at the major monastic centres around the country.
-The diocesan system was slow to be re-established, particularly as Ireland was never conquered by the Roman empire, which suited the diocesan format being based somewhat on the roman rule template.
+Patrick gave the ecclesial set up in Ireland a more monastic diocesan model.
+There was rapid growth of monastic centres that became beacons of light for the Irish faithful, which Patrick had encouraged.
+The consecrated bishops later played a subsidiary role to the more powerful abbots at the major monastic centres around the country.
+The diocesan system suffered in Ireland after the fall of the Roman empire, which suited the Vikings who began their invasions even into Ireland as a result.
+The dioceses were raided and the See became vacant, falling into the hands of noble lay administrators for many centuries.

-Nb*: These Synods both laid the foundations and largely formalised the current diocesan model present in Ireland today.
+Nb*: These Synods re-laid the foundations and largely formalised the current diocesan model present in Ireland today.

 Facebooktwitterredditpinterestlinkedinmailby feather